 - Then after 10 mins, stir it gently and again cook the puli pithas for more 8-10 mins.

-- After 8-10 mins, dudh puli pithe or pitha will be ready.
+- After 8-10 mins, dudh puli pithe or doodh puli pitha will be ready.
 Then turn off the heat and let it completely cool down before serving.

-- Sometimes people add milk powder or rice flour to thickening the milk.
+- Sometimes people add milk powder or rice flour to thicken the milk.
 For them, take 2 tbsp of milk powder or rice flour in a bowl and mix it with 3-4 tbsp milk.
 Then mix it with the milk which is boiling in the pan.
-But do it at last minutes means when the pitha puli are perfectly cooked into the milk.
+But do it at the last minute means when the pitha puli is perfectly cooked into the milk.